UPPMAX/UPPMAX-documentation/docs/naiss/alvis_file_transfer_using_rsync.md

 ???- question "Would you like a video?"

-    If you like to see how to do file transfer from/to Alvis using rsync, watch the video `TODO`
+    If you like to see how to do file transfer from/to Alvis using rsync, watch the video [here](https://youtu.be/dzqQ-HBjIfo)

-rsync is a secure file transfer tool that works under Linux, Mac and Windows.
+`rsync` is a secure file transfer tool that works under Linux, Mac and Windows.

-To transfer files to/from Alvis using rsync, do the following steps:
+To transfer files to/from Alvis using `rsync`, do the following steps:

 ### 1. Get inside SUNET